inspec/inspec/docs-chef-io/content/inspec/resources/windows_task.md

       it { should exist }
     end

-## Gathering Tasknames
+## Gathering Task Names

-Rather then use the GUI you can use the `schtasks.exe` to output a full list of tasks available on the system
+Rather than use the GUI, you can use the `schtasks.exe` to output a full list of tasks available on the system

 `schtasks /query /FO list`